 'size'=>60,'maxlength'=>255));?>

-<?php $list = CHtml::listData(Country::model()->findAll(),
+Is replaced by:<?php $list = CHtml::listData(Country::model()->findAll(),

 'id', 'name'); ?>